MapServer/MapServer/mapscript/python/README.rst

     cd C:\Projects\MapServer\build\mapscript\python
     python setup.py bdist_wheel

-SWIG can be run manually, without using CMake.
+SWIG can also be run manually, without using CMake.
 This may allow further optimizations and control on the output.

 .. code-block:: bat